Multi-Capability Skill (MCS) FAQ

 - Q: How do the skill APIs address shared attributes or validations?

 - When skills share attributes or validation, the stricter rule applies.
-For example, smart home skills require account linking, so if you include smart home capability in your skill, account linking becomes mandatory for enablement regardless of other capabilities added to the skill.
+For example, smart home skills require account linking.
+If you include smart home capability in your skill, account linking becomes mandatory for enablement regardless of other capabilities added to the skill.

 - Q: Can I specify different endpoints for each skill API and handling custom models?